LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 ### Broaden to parent

+For a heading-backed H2–H6 context, scan backward in document order to the nearest preceding heading-backed context with a lower authored level.
+Activate that authored outline parent and focus the first target in its flattened sequence.
+In well-ranked content, an H3 therefore broadens to its governing H2 even when generic DOM wrappers gave the two contexts different inferred parents.

-Broaden to the immediate structural parent and keep focus on the same target.
+For an unheaded context, broaden to the immediate structural parent and keep focus on the same target.
+An H1 with no lower-level authored outline parent also uses its structural parent.

 At the root, do nothing and announce the boundary.